haxsaw/actuator/Tutorial.md

 >>>
 ```

-This model will behave similarly to the MultiServer attribute in the previous model; that is, the *cluster* attribute can be treated like a dictionary and keys will cause a new instance of the MultiComponentGroup to be created.
-Note also that you can nest MultiComponents in MultiComponentGroups, and vice versa.
+This model will behave similarly to the MultiServer model above; that is, the *cluster* attribute can be treated like a dictionary and keys will cause a new instance of the MultiResourceGroup to be created.
+Note also that you can nest MultiResources in MultiResourceGroups, and vice versa.

 ### <a name="modrefs_ctxtexprs">Model References and Context Expressions</a>
 A few of the examples above have shown that accessing model attributes results in a reference object of some sort.
 These objects are the key to declaratively relating aspects of various models to one another.
 For instance, a reference to the attribute that stores the IP address of a provisioned server can be used as the value of a variable in the namespace model, and once the IP address is known, the variable will have a meaningful value.

 There are two different ways to get references to parts of a model: first through the use of _model references_, which are direct attribute accesses to model or model instance objects.
-This approach can only be used after a model class has already been created; this means that if a reference between class memebers is required in the middle of a class definition, model references aren't yet available, and hence can't be used.
+This approach can only be used after a model class has already been created; this means that if a reference between memebers is required in the middle of a model class definition, model references aren't yet available, and hence can't be used.

 The second method is through the use of _context expressions_.
 A context expression provides a way to express a reference to objects and models that don't exist yet-- the expression's evaluation is delayed until the reference it represents exists, and only then does the expression yield an actual reference.